Robot-printer/ROV-project/Documents/Software Documentation/Software List & Explainer.md

 ## List of Tasks

-The following is a list of all the tasks that the Arduino program needs to be able to complete.
+The following is a list (in no particular order) of all the tasks that the Arduino program needs to be able to complete.
 Each item on this list can be partitioned into its own sub-program.

 -   Send and receive serial data to and from the Raspberry Pi.